The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 • carry out regular reviews

-• integrate the PMO into the organizational culture
+• Integrate the PMO into the organisational culture

 • maintain strategic alignment

-• Gradually expand the PMO's scope as maturity increases
+• gradually expanding the PMO's scope according to its maturity

-Empirical studies show that PMOs contribute strongly to strategic success when they fulfill several key roles:
+Empirical studies show that PMOs contribute strongly to strategic success when they fulfil several key roles:

 • performance monitoring and control

-• contribution to sustainability of the value created
+• contribution to the sustainability of the value created

-PMOs evolving into strategic partners providing decision-making information at executive level generally outperform those who limit themselves to project administration.
+PMOs that evolve towards Strategic partners providing executive-level decision-making information The performance of those who excel in project management generally surpasses that of those who limit themselves to project administration.

 Strategic alignment

-• % of investments allocated to priority projects
+• % of investment allocated to priority projects

 Delivery performance